Ria424/developers-animatesdk-docs/FLfile_object/FLfile7.md

 #### Usage

-*FLfile.getModificationDateObj(fileOrFolderURI)*
+FLfile.getModificationDateObj(fileOrFolderURI)

 #### Parameters

-**fileOrFolderURI** A string, expressed as a file:/// URI, specifying the file or folder whose modification date and time you want to retrieve as a JavaScript Date object.
+**fileOrFolderURI** `string`; Expressed as a file:/// URI, specifying the file or folder whose modification date and time you want to retrieve as a JavaScript Date object.

 #### Returns